VA Loan Closing Costs: What You’ll Really Pay

 VA Loan Closing Costs Breakdown

-- Prepaid expenses: Property taxes, homeowners insurance, and daily interest.
+- Prepaid Expenses: This includes escrow for property taxes, homeowners insurance, and daily loan interest.

 Can You Roll Closing Costs Into a VA Loan?

-- Sellers can cover up to 4% of the loan in concessions.
+- Using Seller Concessions: The seller can pay certain costs (up to 4% of the loan amount in “concessions”).

 Save Big when you Buy a Home with reAlpha!